 So often these days homeowners are plowing more money into their homes than resale-value may warrant — for some valid reasons:

-- If the local real estate market is depressed like it is right now (this was written in November 2010), investing for the long haul assumes that the market may normalize; values may/should/could return to some semblance of earlier values.
-So making long-term decisions now, based upon today’s deflated resale values, will probably look like a poor investment.
-But long term investments are made for resale values later — down the road — and not for today’s market.
+- When the real estate market is white-hot, it makes sense that improvements could realize an immediate return-on-investment.
+In a depressed local real estate market, investing for the long haul assumes that the market may normalize; values may/should/could return to some semblance of earlier values.
+Long term investments are made for resale values later — down the road — and not necessarily for today’s market.

 - It’s common to hear someone say that they’re putting more money into their home now because in the past they may have performed a remodel just before selling their home and never got to enjoy it themselves!

 We like to approach projects from the perspective of master planning.
 Even if the project needs to be broken into phases, each chunk of progress will make good sense if the project as a whole will create a home you’d like to live in for the long haul.
 It’s fair to say that most of our clients, when they invest big bucks into their home, are thinking and saying ‘I intend to be carted away from this home when I can no longer take care of myself’.

 So it comes down to your sense of place.
 If you look at spending money on a remodel purely as an investment, it may not pencil out financially.
 That said, it’s still important to know the resale implications of your project.
 In order to inform yourself about this data, you can refer to the Cost Versus Value Study referred to earlier, and/or consult with a local, ethical real estate professional.
 We use the word ethical here because the typical realtor, seeking a commission, only makes money if you sell this home and buy another.
 It may be in their interest to talk you out of doing the remodel!